luisbelisario/go-car-rental/README.md

     Finished HTML simple validations such as type, minlength, maxlength, required

 Day 2:
-    Started CPF/CNPJ customized validations, with regex and JS
+    Started CPF customized validations, with regex and JS